Kezzryn/Advent-of-Code/2015/README.md

 ### [Day 19](Day%2019) - Medicine for Rudolph
 - **Problem:** Part one was a straight forward string substitution.
 Part two turned out to be reversing the string substitution back down to a start point.
 - **Solution:** I implemented a backwards greedy replacement.
 There's a lot more to this puzzle than I expected.
-See the [reddit solution megathread](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/) for further information on how this puzzle works.
+See the [reddit solution mega thread](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/) for further information on how this puzzle works.

 ### [Day 20](Day%2020) - Infinite Elves and Infinite Houses
 - **Problem:** Factoring numbers!